-According to the European Commission, digital products are officially called electronically supplied services and defines them as “services which are delivered over the internet or an electronic network and the nature of which renders their supply essentially automated and involving minimal human intervention, and impossible to ensure in the absence of information technology.”
+According to the European Commission, digital products are officially called electronically supplied services (or ESS).
+Article 7 of Implementing Regulation (EU) 282/2011 defines them as “services which are delivered over the internet or an electronic network and the nature of which renders their supply essentially automated and involving minimal human intervention, and impossible to ensure in the absence of information technology.”

 Types of Digital Products

 Check to see if your products or services are listed.